thestrangeagency/GrainSwift/README.md

 <a href="https://apps.apple.com/us/app/open-granular/id1549682361"><img src="Meta%20Assets/AppStore.svg" width="100px" /></a>

+## How to load your own sounds

+You can share sounds from other applications, like _Voice Memos_.
+More details in [Part 5](http://the.strange.agency/blog/open-grain-05/).

+## What this thing does

+You may first wish to peruse the [Wikipedia entry on Granular Synthesis](https://en.wikipedia.org/wiki/Granular_synthesis).

+For a deeper dive, have a look at [Microsound](https://www.amazon.com/Microsound-MIT-Press-Curtis-Roads/dp/0262681544/).

+## What this button does

+Some controls work in the horizontal and vertical directions.
+The vertical direction adds a random jitter to the parameter.

+Some controls display an `lfo:` label.
+Dragging this vertically sets the amount of LFO applied to the parameter.

+Touching the top waveform enables the amp envelope and lets you play by tapping.
+To get back to continuous playback, simply touch the `position` control.

+* density
+    * number of grains playing at once
+* ramp
+    * amount of smoothing applied to each grain

+* position
+    * where in the source buffer grains are coming from
+* size
+    * size of each grain

+* spread
+    * spacing between subsequent grains
+* pitch
+    * playback speed a.k.a pitch

+* attack
+    * duration of amp envelope attack portion
+* release
+    * duration of amp envelope release portion

+* lfo
+    * low frequency oscillator modulator period
+* volume
+    * overall output volume

 ## Why we are here

 I wanted to explore Swift in the context of audio and see how much I could get away with.
 It seemed like a ride worth taking others on.
-It also made for an opportunity to monkey with SwiftUI, as clients are still a little bit wary of diving in.
+It also made for an opportunity to monkey with SwiftUI, as my clients are still a little bit wary of diving in.

 ## How we got here